The Maven Meter: Starworld Macau Casino & Hotel

 You got to love the tall tantalizing Starworld ambassadors that hold court in the lobby.

-Let’s just line them up, one by one, and admire the sweet fleeting sweetness of young beauty in bloom.
+Let’s just line them up, one by one, and savour the swift fleeting sweetness of young beauty in bloom.

-And a throwback to the babes in 2014, who worked it just as hard, but have moved on to bigger and better things.
+And a tip of the cap to the trailblazers in 2014, who worked it just as hard, but have moved on to bigger and better things.

 Alright, now back to your regularly scheduled program!